yashk2000/Image-Processing/README.md

 The source code for this can be found [here](https://github.com/yashk2000/Image-Processing/blob/master/WriteFile.cpp)

 This is essentailly just an extension to the [code](https://github.com/yashk2000/Image-Processing/blob/master/openVid.cpp) where we opened an existing video file from the local storage of the computer.
 Here we just use the `cv::VideoWriter` to write our desired frames to the file we want.
 We specify that we are writing a video in the common MJPG(motion jpeg) by using the `CV_FOURCC` codec.
 Here, we have to give the `writer` object some parameters.
-The fitst parameter is the output file path, the second one is the output file type, then comes the number of frames and finally the dimensions(size) of the output frame/frames.
+The first parameter is the output file path, the second one is the output file type, then comes the number of frames and finally the dimensions(size) of the output frame/frames.

 # 10) Reading and writing a video recorded from camera to a file